What is a supporter?

 Can Tom still manage his money and property after signing a supported decision-making agreement?

-Yes, and your job is to make sure Tom has all the information he needs to make good financial decisions.
+Yes, having you as a upporter does not undermine Tom's decision-making authority.
+Your job is to make sure Tom has all the information and support he needs to make good decisions as specified in the agreement.

 Can I be sued for my actions as a supporter?

-The supported decision-making agreement structure is new to Texas, and the answer is unclear.
-It is possible that the person who appointed you as supporter or another person could bring a legal claim against you if you are not honest, loyal, and diligent in carrying out your role as supporter, or if you do not keep Tom’s personal information private.
+Probably.
+The supported decision-making agreement structure is new to Texas, but you have specific fiduciary duties under the law.
+If you breach those duties by acting in bad faith, acting beyond the authority in the agreement, being disloyal to Tom, acting in your own interest, or creating a conflict of interest, it is possible that Tom or another person could bring a legal claim against you.
 At the time of this Guide’s publication, no Texas court has addressed this type of legal claim against a supporter.
 But you should still make sure that you live up to the trust and confidence that Tom has put in you as a supporter.